 Students who study full-time will complete the course in a year.
 Part-time students will take two years.
 The course combines a mix of core and optional modules, including the following.

-Using the fundamentals of journalism practice as a starting point, this module will explore writing and storytelling for a range of platforms and outlets, from press releases to commercial copy writing to news stories.
-It will require students to develop their own unique style while appreciating the requirements of the professional communicator to develop a wide skill base and appreciation of accuracy, tone, and the ability to follow an agreed brief feeds into the written narrative.
+Using the fundamentals of journalism practice as a starting point, this module will explore writing and storytelling for a range of platforms and outlets, from press releases to commercial copywriting to news stories.
+It will require students to develop their own unique style while appreciating the requirements of the professional communicator to develop a wide skill base and appreciation of accuracy, tone, and the ability to follow an agreed brief that feeds into the written narrative.

-Create a significant body of work that exhibits the level of your technical, aesthetic, and intellectual abilities, in relation to your chosen specialism.
+You will create a significant body of work that exhibits the level of your technical, aesthetic, and intellectual abilities, in relation to your chosen specialism.

 Students will be taught via a mix of workshops, seminars, lectures and tutorials, as well as guest lectures and masterclasses from industry professionals and the opportunity to work with industry partners on projects and placements.
 Students will have the opportunity to join a rich range of added value activities offered around the faculty plus bespoke ones for their own course.

 The MA Visual Journalism is delivered from USW Cardiff, our city centre campus.
 You should expect to be on campus one to two days each week of term time (full time students) with the addition of online delivery for some elements of the course.
 On campus delivery may include some early evenings and occasional weekend activities, to best fit around students’ work-life balance.

 You will also develop a professional portfolio in a range of media and a strong social media presence, along with learning essential skills to prepare you for employment or freelance working in the communications and/or media industry.

 Assessment will be via a series of practical assessments based around live briefs and production projects, combined with written reflections and critical analysis of students’ work.